 New Brunswick, NJ 08903-2681

-Carpal tunnel syndrome is a nerve disorder of the hand.
-It is caused by compression of the median nerve.
-The median nerve gets squeezed inside a narrow passage in the wrist called the carpal tunnel.
-This nerve provides feeling to the thumb, index and middle fingers, and half the ring finger.
+Carpal tunnel syndrome (CTS) is a squeezing of the median nerve at the wrist.
+This nerve brings feeling to the thumb, index and middle fingers, and half the ring finger.

 Copyright © Nucleus Medical Media, Inc.

 This problem is caused by pressure in the carpal tunnel.
 This is the passage that the nerve uses as it goes from the wrist into the hand.
 The cause of this pressure is not always known.
 Other times it may be due to:

 CTS is more common in women and adults over 50 years of age.
 Other things that may raise the risk are: